GoblinArchives/LiminalHorror/Game Design/Accessibility.md

 layout: default
 title: Accessibility
 nav_order: 7
-parent: Annotated Archive of Game Design Resources
+parent: Annotated Archive of Game Design
 description: Resources on how to improve accessiblity in your ttrpg products.
 ---
 # Formats